Read about our approach to all things technology, aviation, drone logistics and delivering healthcare

 Inefficiency in the first mile has a domino effect

-Universal health coverage requires universal access to medicines, vaccines and other health commodities.
-Over the last decade, tremendous effort and funding has gone into improving the availability of contraceptives and other reproductive health commodities, of essential medicines to treat HIV, malaria and tuberculosis, and of new vaccines and new presentations of traditional vaccines so as to improve the health outcomes, evidenced at the last mile of the global health supply chain.
+Universal health coverage requires universal access to medicines, vaccines, and other health commodities.
+Over the last decade, tremendous effort and funding have gone into improving the availability of contraceptives and other reproductive health commodities, of essential medicines to treat HIV, malaria, and tuberculosis, and of new vaccines and new presentations of traditional vaccines so as to improve the health outcomes, evidenced at the last mile of the global health supply chain.

-The ability to overcome the challenges of the first and last mile and realise efficiency gains associated with Industry 4.0 “Just in time” deliveries in any supply chain globally can be catalysed by the integration of a new mode of transport; air logistics.
+The ability to overcome the challenges of the first and last mile and realize efficiency gains associated with Industry 4.0 “Just in time” deliveries in any supply chain globally can be catalyzed by the integration of a new mode of transport; air logistics.

-The seamless integration of air logistics into the first and last miles of the health supply chain to work alongside other means of transport have led to improved service delivery and enhanced access to essential health commodities and care for millions across the globe.
-In Malawi, the Swoop Aero air logistics platform has effectively strengthened both the first and last miles of the supply chain through a managed two-way logistics network that connects health facilities, health care staff and patients to the essential health supplies they require.
+The seamless integration of air logistics into the first and last miles of the health supply chain to work alongside other means of transport has led to improved service delivery and enhanced access to essential health commodities and care for millions across the globe.
+In Malawi, the Swoop Aero air logistics platform has effectively strengthened both the first and last miles of the supply chain through a managed two-way logistics network that connects health facilities, health care staff, and patients to the essential health supplies they require.
 The air logistics platform complements and integrates within the existing means of transport.
 Previously, in Malawi, motorbike couriers were servicing the area.
-Generally they were delivering essential health supplies to each health facility twice a week.
-The existing service had clear limitations and, especially in the wet season, these ground transportation methods were hindered in their ability to overcome flooded roads, destroyed paths or unpredictable waterways.
-By integrating motorbikes and aircraft, we have been able to provide an integrated logistics solution that has enabled each health facility to receive medical commodities 7 days a week, conducting multiple on demand and scheduled flights per day, thus optimising the health supply chain to reduce time delays and the potential of lost supplies.
-In addition, Swoop Aero has also empowered communities and local governments via the integration of user-friendly information systems, technological apparatus and decision support approaches, which enable them to take control of their supply chains at the last and first miles.
+Generally, they were delivering essential health supplies to each health facility twice a week.
+The existing service had clear limitations and, especially in the wet season, these ground transportation methods were hindered in their ability to overcome flooded roads, destroyed paths, or unpredictable waterways.
+By integrating motorbikes and aircraft, we have been able to provide an integrated logistics solution that has enabled each health facility to receive medical commodities 7 days a week, conducting multiple on-demand and scheduled flights per day, thus optimizing the health supply chain to reduce time delays and the potential of lost supplies.
+In addition, Swoop Aero has also empowered communities and local governments via the integration of user-friendly information systems, technological apparatus, and decision support approaches, which enable them to take control of their supply chains at the last and first miles.